2doot/cloud-portfolio/generator/markdown/website-project.md

 So we have to use Classic GitHub PAT even though it is more permessive.
 Edited*

+[Update] After getting our Codebuild server to completely work we went back to see if we could use fine grain permissions token and it worked without issue.
+Online people are misreporting the functionality.

 ## Ruby Encoding

 When running our Ruby Code on Amazon Linux 2023 our code was complaining about encoding.